shyamgovind/about-puppet/2016.4.2/01 - Using Forge module - NTP example.md

    ![installing module](https://github.com/shyamgovind/puppet-cheat-sheets/blob/master/img/installing%20forge%20ntp.png)

+_Note : "installing a module" ensures all the dependencies are taken care of and downloaded along with it.
+They are all then unzipped into the module path.
+You can also download the tar.gz file from forge or clone the git repo from Project URL, but they do not take care of the dependencies._

-Now, our code is much simpler and would just involve calling the "ntp" class in this module :
+Now, our code is much simpler and would just involve calling the "ntp" class of this module :

 ```
 [For NTP clients]